Hadeweka/Crystal2Day/README.md

 * Simple framework to immediately start working
 * Scene system to organize and streamline game design
 * Drawing system with z-ordering
+* Entity behavior scripting using mruby

 # Prerequisites

-* Crystal
+* Crystal (obviously)
-* SDL 2 (SDL 3 is not yet supported)
+* SDL 2 (media library; SDL 3 is not yet supported)
-* Git (For installing Anyolite)
+* Git (for installing Anyolite)
 * GCC or Microsoft Visual Studio (for installing Anyolite)
 * Ruby (for installing Anyolite)
 * Rake (for installing Anyolite)

 # Installing

-Currently, this shard can simply be used by adding it into your `shard.yml`.
+Currently, this shard can simply be used by adding it into your `shard.yml`, as long as all dependencies are installed correctly.

 Make sure to have SDL 2 and its libraries installed, or linking will fail.